-Dan Katz Net Worth: Barstool’s Big Cat Earnings, Assets & Future Plans
+Dan Katz Net Worth 2026: Barstool’s Big Cat Earnings, Assets & Future Plans

-Dan Katz Net Worth is $10 million in 2025.
-Discover how Barstool’s Big Cat built his fortune through Pardon My Take, Barstool equity, and sponsorships.
+Dan Katz net worth in 2026 explained.
+Discover how Barstool’s Big Cat earns through Pardon My Take, equity stakes, sponsorships, and media influence.

-Dan Katz Net Worth: Barstool’s Big Cat Earnings, Assets & Future Plans
+Dan Katz Net Worth 2026: Barstool’s Big Cat Earnings, Assets & Future Plans

 Dan Katz Net Worth

-Dan “Big Cat” Katz has become one of the most influential personalities in modern sports media.
-Best known as the co-host of the hit podcast Pardon My Take under the Barstool Sports umbrella, Katz has built a massive following with his humor, sports commentary, and business savvy.
+Dan “Big Cat” Katz has cemented himself as one of the most powerful voices in modern sports media.
+Best known as the co-host of the massively successful Pardon My Take podcast under the Barstool Sports umbrella, Katz blends sharp sports insight with humor, relatability, and business intelligence.

 Biography